-The allocation of funds to the conventional rental subsidy program should directly correlate with how many units ULA revenues produce under the Alternative Models and Acquisition and Rehabilitation Programs.
-Similarly, the Backstop will have to be informed by production rates and continually expand as it supports more units to ensure that it remains solvent and a viable financing option to attract private investment into the affordable housing projects it supports.
-The Backstops funds must remain dedicated to and reserved for this use, and cannot be repurposed, or it will disrupt legal contracts between developers and investors.
+The allocation of funds to the Acq/Rehab Capital Operating Subsidy Reserve and project-based rental assistance program should directly correlate with how many units ULA revenues produce under the Acquisition and Rehabilitation, Alternative Models, and Multifamily Affordable Housing Programs.
+Similarly, the Backstop allocation will have to be informed by production rates and continually expand as it supports more units to ensure that it remains a solvent and viable financing option to attract private investment into the affordable housing projects it supports.
+The Backstop's funds shall remain dedicated to and reserved for this use, and shall not be repurposed once committed, or it will disrupt legal contracts between developers and investors, and put all units supported by the Operating Assistance Fund at risk of insolvency.